10 Iconic Italian Cocktails

 Category: After dinner (very…)

-Preparation: Pour the ingredients in shaker, shake well and serve in a ice filled or a cocktail cup.
-No garnish needed.
+Preparation: Pour the ingredients into the shaker, shake well, and serve in an ice-filled or cocktail cup.
+No garnish is needed.

 10. God Father